PadmaaaPriyaaa/Predicting_Residential_Electricity_Consumption/README.md

-Project Title: Predicting Residential Electricity Consumption Using CNN-BiLSTM-SA Neural Networks
+Project Title : Predicting Residential Electricity Consumption Using CNN-BiLSTM-SA Neural Networks

 Introduction:

  The modern energy sector faces a dual challenge: limited energy supplies and increasing demand due to industrialization and urbanization.
 This issue is particularly evident in residential electricity consumption, which makes up a significant portion of global energy use.
 Understanding and managing household energy consumption is crucial for ensuring a stable and sustainable power supply.
 Accurate forecasting of electricity use helps utilities optimize production and distribution, tailor energy-saving strategies, and balance supply with demand to prevent outages.
 Effective energy management in households is key to addressing the global energy crisis and improving sector efficiency.